Aparna0224/Karunya_Project_X/README.md

 ### d.
 Coding Tests and Interactive Games
 - Include real-time coding environments for hands-on practice.
 - Develop interactive quizzes and games to make learning fun and effective.

 ---

+## 8. Model Optimization with OpenVINO IR

+**Framework:** OpenVINO Toolkit (Intel)

+### Purpose:
+To optimize the performance of the fine-tuned T5 model for deployment on edge devices or in resource-constrained environments.

+### Steps:
+1. Converted the fine-tuned T5 model to **ONNX** format using `transformers` and `onnxruntime`.
+2. Used **OpenVINO Model Optimizer** to convert the ONNX model to **Intermediate Representation (IR)** format.
+   - IR includes `.xml` and `.bin` files representing the model structure and weights.
+3. Deployed the model using **OpenVINO Inference Engine** for:
+   - Faster inference speed
+   - Lower latency
+   - Efficient CPU usage
+4. Integrated OpenVINO runtime into the backend service to serve optimized model predictions.

+### Benefits:
+- Enhanced performance on Intel hardware (CPUs, VPUs, integrated GPUs)
+- Reduced model size and faster load times
+- Cost-effective inference on low-resource machines

+---